SxT-Community/SXTCLI_Shell_Functions/README.md

     > sxt_shortcuts:  Version: 2.0
     > for more information, see:
     >   https://github.com/SxT-Community/SXTCLI_Shell_Functions

-  - Next, login to Space and Time with
-    ```shell
-    sxtlogin
-    ```
+    If that ran successfully, then the install was successful!

-  - To run a full test (including running queries), make sure the `.env` file has your own credentials and enter:
+  - To do an end-to-end test (including running queries), make sure the `.env` file has your own credentials and enter:
     ```shell
     sxttest
     ```